Loading...

 Upload your violation notice and CC&Rs.
 Our AI audits them against Montana statutes and generates a customized dispute letter with exact statute citations and procedural errors identified.

-Your rights depend primarily on your CC&Rs.
+Read More →Your rights depend primarily on your CC&Rs.
 Most Montana HOA governing documents provide for written notice, a cure period, and a hearing or appeal.
-Additionally, Montana contract law (MCA §28-1-211) requires good faith enforcement, protecting you from arbitrary or selective enforcement.
+Additionally, Montana case law implies a covenant of good faith and fair dealing in every contract (Story v.
+City of Bozeman, 1990), which supports challenges to arbitrary or selective enforcement.

 No. Montana courts require HOAs to follow their own governing documents.
 If your CC&Rs specify notice, cure, and hearing procedures, the HOA must follow them.
 Failure to follow their own rules can invalidate the fine and may expose the board to liability.

 Document 3-5 other properties with similar violations that were not fined.
 Take timestamped photos, request the HOA's enforcement records, and present a clear comparison.
-Cite Montana's implied covenant of good faith (MCA §28-1-211) and argue that inconsistent enforcement is a breach of the CC&R contract.
+Cite Montana's implied covenant of good faith and fair dealing (Story v.
+City of Bozeman; conduct standard at MCA §28-1-211) and argue that inconsistent enforcement is a breach of the CC&R contract.

 Explore detailed defense guides for specific violation categories with state-specific strategies and sample responses.